insignickyfant/JavaTutorial/README.md

 # JavaTutorial
-Calab Curry's Java tutorial for cross-platform use
+Caleb Curry's Java tutorial for cross-platform use